cafriheliks/notes/README.md

 # 2023-12-29
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Write code that is easy to understand and maintain.
 Complex code may seem impressive at first, but it often leads to bugs, confusion, and difficulties in future development.
 Remember, you write code not only for the computer to execute but also for other developers to read and comprehend.
 So, strive for clarity and conciseness in your code, and avoid unnecessary complexity whenever possible."

+# 2023-12-30
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems tend to be more fragile and difficult to maintain.
+Always strive to write clean, readable, and concise code.
+Refactor and eliminate redundancy whenever possible.
+Remember, tomorrow's you or another developer will thank you for it."

+In essence, prioritize clarity and simplicity in your programming endeavors as it enhances code maintainability, reduces bugs, and improves overall efficiency.